Private Tours Entirely Designed Around You

 Otagi Nenbutsuji Temple: Where Moss Tells Stories

-In the hills of northern Kyoto, past where most day trips venture, sits Otagi Nenbutsuji Temple.
+In the hills of northern Kyoto, past where most day trips venture, sits Otagi Nenbutsuji Temple (愛宕念仏寺).
+It’s one of those hidden gems in Kyoto that stays quiet even in busy seasons.
 Eight hundred stone statues populate these grounds, each carved by a different hand.
 Moss creeps across their faces.
 Rain has softened their features.
 Time has made them more beautiful, not less.

-I come here when Kyoto feels overwhelming.
+I come here when Kyoto feels overwhelming, and I want to see a natural wonder with human influences.
 The statues seem to hold conversations across centuries.
 Some smile, others meditate with closed eyes, and a few look directly at you with expressions that feel almost human.

 Kodai-ji's Forgotten Bamboo Grove